jonesrussell/blog-jekyll/_posts/2025-01-06-psr-1-basic-coding-standard.md

 I use these tools in all my projects:

-- PHP_CodeSniffer: `composer check-style` to spot issues
+- PHP_CodeSniffer: `composer check-style` to spot issues.
-- Auto-fixing: `composer fix-style` to fix common mistakes
+- Auto-fixing: `composer fix-style` to fix common mistakes.
-- IDE Integration: Let your editor help you stay compliant
+- IDE Integration: Let your editor help you stay compliant.
-- Git hooks: Catch issues before they hit your repo
+- Git hooks: Catch issues before they hit your repo.

 ## Next Steps